 Editorial Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Psst….(whisper) There’s something your boss doesn’t want you to know!
 Actually, there are 10 things your boss hopes you don’t know!

-Did you know the majority of Americans don’t take a single vacation day in 2015 and a big reason was because they couldn’t afford to go on vacation?
+Did you know the majority of Americans don’t take a single vacation day and a big reason why is because they can’t afford to go on vacation?

-It’s always a great time to plan a trip, especially when you use miles and points to travel for less.
+It’s always a great time to plan a trip, especially when you use miles and points (a.k.a. travel hack) to travel for less.

 Why do I travel hack?
-It lets me travel to places around the world I never thought were possible.
-I’m going to share all my secrets so you can make your travel dreams happen.
+It lets me travel to places around the world I never thought were possible on my teacher’s salary.

 Ok, make yourself look busy so your boss doesn’t suspect anything.
 Then, listen closely because I’ve got 10 travel hacking secrets your boss hopes you don’t know.